The Texas Historical Marker

 This was a true Scandinavian community where Norwegian was the primary language although there were Danes and Swedes here as well.
 Even after the new church was constructed in Cranfills Gap 1917 we find that 44 services were held in Norwegian and only 22 in English.
 Still today it is well known for its Septemberfest and the Lutefisk Dinners that the Lions Club still puts on as an annual event for first Saturday in December.
 Due the communities strong ties to its original heritage this area was also visited by the King Olav V of Norway on Oct.
 10, 1982.
 He came to commemorate the birth of Cleng Peerson and visited the Lutheran Church in the village of Norse, which is very nearby.
 Here he placed a wreath on the grave of Cleng Peerson.
 [Bosque Co.
 Hist. , p35]

 Until about 1920 a parsonage also stood near the church.
-This photo hangs on the back wall of the church.
+This photo hung on the back wall of the church before the remodel.
 I would assume that the water for the church and the parsonage would have to come from a hand dug well.
 I have seen no sign of the parsonage and I assume the well has long been sealed.

 Restoration of the Rock Church.

 restoration.
 It has been returned to its original colors which has been somewhat shocking to those of us that don't remember the 1886 version.
 The Rededication service of the church brought 400 guests on June 12, 2010.
 Wayne Rohne,